catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

 the Catalyst Cloud is to create a python virtual environment and use ``pip`` to install it.
-This method has the benefit of installing the latest version of the CLI (operating system packages tend to install an outdated version) and prevents conflicts of python libraries (dependencies are isolated in the virtual environment).
+This method has the benefit of installing the latest version of the CLI (operating system packages tend to install an outdated version) and prevents conflicts between python libraries (dependencies are isolated in the virtual environment).

 Working with virtual environments
 =================================

-In case you are not familiar with Python virtual environments, we recommend reading `the virtualenv section of the Python documentation`_ for an overview.
+If you're not familiar with Python virtual environments, we recommend reading `the virtualenv section of the Python documentation`_ for an overview.

 Below we provide a cheat sheet for the actions and commands you will use the